GammonLife - Hi Victoria, thank you for accepting to be interviewed by GammonLife.com. Please give us a little background on yourself?

 Victoria Smirnoff - I will invest all of it in the anti-cancer drug project I’ve been organizing for many years in Russia.

-GammonLife - I saw a video on your website from a TV show in which you appear with John Clark and Kara Scott.
+GammonLife - I once saw a video on your website from a TV show in which you appear with John Clark and Kara Scott.
 Clark brings up some statistics about backgammon being male-dominated and refers to some “discoveries by scientists” that the brains of men and women are different, as is their ability to process logic, and this is why men are better backgammon players than women?
 Wow, that was rather shocking!
 What’s your input on this?

 Victoria Smirnoff - The fact is, John Clark is absolutely right.
 The world of gambling, just as the world of politics and science, including the Nobel and other prizes nominees is male-dominated… big time!
 And, of course, in this time of equal rights it must be due to men’s better ability to process logic, better memory, etc.